tom-howard/ros2/docs/com2009/assignment1/part5.md

     ```
     ***

     Having called the action, you should then be presented with a message (in **TERMINAL 3**) that the `Goal was rejected.` In **TERMINAL 2** (where the action server is running), we should see some additional information about why this was the case.
-Read this, and then head back to **TERMINAL: 3** and have another go at sending a goal to the action server, by supplying valid inputs this time!
+Read this, and then head back to **TERMINAL 3** and have another go at sending a goal to the action server, by supplying valid inputs this time!

     Once valid goal parameters have been supplied, the action server (in **TERMINAL 2**), will respond to inform you of what it's going to do.
 You'll then need to wait for it to do its job...